fgnt/nara_wpe/README.rst

 The main algorithm is based on the following paper:
 Yoshioka, Takuya, and Tomohiro Nakatani.
 "Generalization of multi-channel linear prediction methods for blind MIMO impulse response shortening."
 IEEE Transactions on Audio, Speech, and Language Processing 20.10 (2012): 2707-2720.

 Content
 =======

 - Iterative offline WPE/ block-online WPE/ recursive frame-online WPE
-- All algorithms implemented both in Numpy and in TensorFlow.
+- All algorithms implemented both in Numpy and in TensorFlow (works with version `1.12.0`).
 - Continuously tested with Python 2.7, 3.5 and 3.6.
 - Automatically built documentation: `nara-wpe.readthedocs.io <https://nara-wpe.readthedocs.io/en/latest/>`_
 - Modular design to facilitate changes for further research